Go to Customer Service

 Finally, save the changes and the cache will be removed.

-Clear the LiteSpeed Cache via SSH
+Clear the LiteSpeed Cache Through SSH

-After accessing the SSH you need to access the WordPress Folder.
+You may also clear the LiteSpeed Cache via SSH.
+After accessing SSH, go to the WordPress folder.
 By default, the path is domains/your-domain-name.tld/public_html, so you can access the folder using this command:

 cd domains/your-domain-name.tld/public_html